cyberark/conjur-template/CONTRIBUTING.md

 5. [Create new Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork)

 From here your pull request will be reviewed and once you've responded to all feedback it will be merged into the project.
-Congratulations, you're a contributor! dd
+Congratulations, you're a contributor!